mooreds/docs-1/docs/get-started/sql-quickstart.md

 ## SELECT statements

-Let's query Gmail for your 10 most recent messages.
+Let's query GMail for your 10 most recent messages.

 * Create a new SQL operation from template and select `get_messages`.
 * For the required userId, set it `me`.